On average across the year,

 Yes, Salt Lake City, Utah is further south than Iceland.
 The midpoint of Salt Lake City, Utah is further south by approximately 1,672 miles (2,691km).

-Yes, Iceland is more populated than Salt Lake City.
+Is Iceland more populated than Salt Lake City, Utah?

 That makes Iceland 2 times more populated than Salt Lake City.

-No, Iceland is not less populated than Salt Lake City.
+Is Iceland less populated than Salt Lake City, Utah?

 That makes Iceland 2 times more populated than Salt Lake City.

-No, Salt Lake City is not more populated than Iceland.
+Is Salt Lake City, Utah more populated than Iceland?

 That makes Salt Lake City 2 times less populated than Iceland.

-Yes, Salt Lake City is less populated than Iceland.
+Is Salt Lake City, Utah less populated than Iceland?

 That makes Salt Lake City 2 times less populated than Iceland.